vuestorefront/vue-storefront/packages/core/docs/guide/product-catalog.md

 There are two composables used to interact with the product catalog - `useProduct` and `useFacet`.

-`useProduct` allows loading products and their variants when some parameters like IDs, SKUs, or slug are already known.
+`useProduct` allows loading products and their variants when some parameters like IDs, SKUs, or slugs are already known.

 `useFacet` allows more complex queries where categories, search terms, filters, and other options can narrow down and sort the results.